SpaceCadet77/MicroSwiss-StealthBurner/README.md

 # MicroSwiss-StealthBurner
-Voron StealthBurner Fan system adapter for a MicroSwiss Direct drive extruder system.
+Voron StealthBurner modified to work with a MicroSwiss Direct drive extruder system.

 ## Feb 11, 2022:
 - Added Cable tie on right side